PROFESSOR, MODERN AND CONTEMPORARY SOUTH ASIAN ART. DEPARTMENT CHAIR.

 Office Hours: Per quarterly schedule, or by appointment

 Saloni Mathur’s teaching and research are thoroughly interdisciplinary, located at the intersection between art history and anthropology.
 Her areas of specialty include the visual cultures of modern South Asia and its diasporas, colonial studies and postcolonial criticism, museum studies in a global frame, and modern and contemporary South Asian art.
-Professor Mathur has received awards/fellowships from the Yale Center for British Art, the Getty Grant Program, the Clark Art Institute, the Getty Research Institute, the University of California Humanities Research Institute, and the Social Science Research Council of Canada.
+Professor Mathur has received awards/fellowships from the Creative Capital/Andy Warhol Foundation, the Getty Grant Program, the Clark Art Institute, the Getty Research Institute, the University of California Humanities Research Institute, and the Yale Center for British Art.

 (Co-edited with Miwon Kwon), Making Strange: Gagawaka + Postmortem (A Project by Vivan Sundaram).
 University of Washington Press, 2015.